zer0cache/matic-docs/docs/pos/peppermint.md

 ---
 id: peppermint
 title: Peppermint
-description: Peppermint is modified Tendermint.
-It is changed to use to make it compatible with Ethereum addresses and verifiable on Ethereum chain.
+description: "Peppermint is a modified Ethereum-compatible Tendermint."
 keywords:
   - docs
   - matic
 image: https://matic.network/banners/matic-network-16x9.png
 ---
-Peppermint is modified Tendermint.
-It is changed to use to make it compatible with Ethereum addresses and verifiable on Ethereum chain.
+Peppermint is a modified Tendermint.
+It is changed to make it compatible with Ethereum addresses and verifiable on Ethereum chain.

 **Overview**